 The Nevada Department of Transportation estimates that just dialing a phone behind the wheel increases the chances of a crash significantly.
 Reaching for a moving object, such as a water bottle rolling under the seat, increase the likelihood of a wreck by nine times.

 Distracted driving puts others on the road in jeopardy.
 Distracted drivers should be held accountable for their bad decisions when their lack of focus on the road injures others.
 A distracted-driving car accident claim can hold an at-fault driver financially responsible for the injuries they cause and the losses they incur.

 If a distracted driver injured you or a family member, you may be able to recover financial compensation for your injuries, lost wages, and property damage.

-If you’ve been hurt by a distracted driver, let the legal team at Sam & Ash, LLP work on your behalf to make it right.
+If you’ve been hurt by a distracted driver, let the legal team at Sam & Ash Injury Law work on your behalf to make it right.
 Contact us today to talk about the ways we can help you fight for the money you deserve in a free case review.